realrasengan/autobahn/README.md

 to read HN headlines.

 This was made simply in bash so as to not require many dependencies.
-It also requires some tools found in *NIX including lc, tr, jq, curl, sed, awk, echo and bash.
+It also requires some tools found in *NIX including tr, jq, curl, sed, awk, echo and bash.

 ### Installation
 Add to .bashrc